 - Abstain from assumptions concerning the abilities and capabilities of an individual with disabilities

-- Encourage people with disabilities to express their views and opinions on the challenges they encounter in their lives
+- Encourage persons with disabilities to express their views and opinions on the challenges they encounter in their lives

 - Promotion of positive attitude towards individuals with disabilities

-- Support initiatives that champion the rights of people with disabilities
+- Support initiatives that champion the rights of persons with disabilities

 3. Environmental Barriers

-These refer to physical barriers present in our environment that hinder PWDs from active community participation.
+These refer to physical barriers present in our environment that hinder persons with disabilities from active community participation.
 Physical barriers refer to access paths, building designs, and the layout of rooms.
-People with sensory disabilities may fall victim to communication barriers and experience difficulty expressing themselves.
+Persons with sensory disabilities may fall victim to communication barriers and experience difficulty expressing themselves.
 These barriers affect the reception and sending of information.
 Examples of environmental barriers:

-The absence of a weight scale that accommodates people with challenges standing up.
+The absence of a weight scale that accommodates persons with challenges standing up.

-Steps that hinder people's movement are mobility impairment by denying them access to sidewalks and buildings.
+Steps that hinder persons movement are mobility impairment by denying them access to sidewalks and buildings.

-Printed health promotion messages that hinder people with vision impairments from accessing the message.
+Printed health promotion messages that hinder persons with vision impairments from accessing the message.

-The use of technical language or words with complex syllables is a barrier to people with cognitive impairments.
+The use of technical language or words with complex syllables is a barrier to persons with cognitive impairments.

 Use of desks or counters that do not accommodate people on wheelchairs or mobility challenges